BEST way to get around Washington DC

 Committee Advances Proposal

-The House Rules Committee made significant progress on Wednesday by advancing the proposal to request the Joint Committee on the Library of Congress for the change.
+The House Rules Committee made significant progress in April 2024 by advancing the proposal to request the Joint Committee on the Library of Congress for the change.
+The proposal was reintroduced and passed in the 2025 legislative session.

 According to House Majority Leader Jamie Long (DFL-Minneapolis), the bill estimates that the state would invest approximately $300,000 to create a new Humphrey statue and deliver it to the U.S. Capitol.

-The Rice statue would then be transferred to the Minnesota Historical Society.
+The Rice statue was then transferred to the Minnesota Historical Society.

 Honoring Minnesota’s Prominent Figures